Ky. House Republicans propose sweeping public safety bill, including three-strikes law

 The bill would prevent charitable organizations from paying more than $5,000 in bail or bailing out someone accused of domestic violence.
 It also would not allow organizations to bail out a person held under Casey’s Law, which allows relatives or friends to petition the court for treatment on behalf of a person in need of addiction treatment.

-Dubbed “Madelyn’s Law,” the proposal is named for Madelynn Troutt, a 17-year-old who was killed by a man who had been bailed out by a charitable organization a few hours before her death.
+Dubbed “Madelyn’s Law,” the proposal is named for Madelynn Troutt, a 17-year-old who was killed by a man who had been bailed out by a charitable organization a few hours before her death in 2021.
 Troutt’s family filed a lawsuit against the Bail Project but it was dismissed.
+In August this year, the group stopped posting bail, saying they wanted to focus on advocacy.

 A similar proposal passed the state House this year, before dying in the Senate.
 Bauman said he plans to work with senators to pass the bill next year.